The Big Read: Our slow moving disaster as sea level rises

 Climate change opened up a world of new problems for councils - and they weren't just worried about getting the hard facts.

-More than 50 mayors and chairmen signed a declaration singling out climate change as a serious issue facing communities in the future.
+More than 50 mayors and chairpersons signed a declaration singling out climate change as a serious issue facing communities in the future.

-That was crucial, given 70 per cent of infrastructure in the world's cities hadn't yet been built.
+That was a crucial element - 70 per cent of infrastructure in the world's cities wasn't yet built.

-Cull said councils were further worried about a lack of direction from Wellington, funding to adapt to climate change, and any national campaign that encouraged fewer emissions.
+Cull said councils were further worried about a lack of direction from government, not enough funding to adapt to climate change, and the absence of any national campaign that encouraged fewer emissions.

 "Much of the necessary on-the-ground climate change work will need to happen locally, but central government action is also critical."